 “Since it’s an artificial, engineered environment that can mimic some of the fundamental organizing principles that we think are important for human embryo development, our platform has the potential to alleviate some of the challenges associated with studying human embryos in the lab and provide very useful hints as to how the initial stages of human development start,” said Mukul Tewary, a PhD candidate at the University of Toronto’s Institute of Biomaterials & Biomedical Engineering (IBBME).
 He is the lead author of a paper describing the platform that will appear in November in a special issue of Development and has been pre-published on the journal’s website.

 “Knowing this can not only give us insights from a basic biology point of view as to how we come to be, but also provide key information that can be very valuable in the field of regenerative medicine as a whole.”

-While a few studies in the U.S. have previously demonstrated “synthetic” embryo patterning, Tewary’s platform advances the technology in important ways that he thinks will enable researchers to start to test assumptions they have made about early human developmental biology based on animal studies and mathematical modelling.
+While a few studies in the U.S. have previously demonstrated “synthetic” embryo patterning, including a gastrulation-like patterning platform developed by researchers at Rockefeller University, Tewary’s platform advances the technology in important ways that he thinks will enable researchers to start to test assumptions they have made about early human developmental biology based on animal studies and mathematical modelling.
 Ultimately, researchers hope this information could bring them closer to a long-standing goal of regenerative medicine: using stem cells to grow new tissues and organs in the lab to replace those that have been damaged by disease.

 But scientists, ethicists and policy makers will have to navigate the thorny questions these new platforms are raising.
 “Up until recently, this wasn’t something bioethicists had even considered,” Tewary said.